Call us FREE 08082394989

-“We are what we eat” is the motto behind mostly vegetarian restaurant, Flax & Kale.
+“We are what we eat” is the motto behind the mostly vegetarian restaurant Flax & Kale.
 With two restaurants in Barcelona, Flax & Kale has seen vast growth in popularity since it opened in 2014.
 And it’s easy to see why!
-Research and innovation are the engine that drive the evolution behind the restaurant - allowing them to create a world of tasty, healthy and sustainable food.
+Research and innovation are the engines that drive the evolution behind the restaurant - allowing them to create a world of tasty, healthy and sustainable food.

 Part of the Terese Carles empire, Flax & Kale brings customers closer to the fascinating world of healthy flexitarian cuisine.
 All dishes on the frequently changing menu are super healthy, gluten-free and incredibly delicious, making it highly rated among Barcelona’s foodies.
 If you’re after brunch, make sure to visit at the weekend as it is served then between the hours of 10 and 5.